Thiago099/jsx-dom-builder/README.md

 ## Description

-this is a library that allows to use jsx to create dom elements, and manipulaing them with a factory method
+this is a library that allows to use jsx to create dom elements, and manipulaing them with a builder method

 ## Instalation